 The existing employees have too much on their plate

-The business is not able to obtain financing at the current time due to finances
+The business cannot obtain financing at the current time due to finances.

-When you are one person in a business and are doing everything, you do not have the time to develop a strategy, processes, buy the right systems, or figure out how to hire the right people.
+When one person in a business does everything, you, as the owner do not have the time to develop a strategy and processes, buy suitable systems or figure out how to hire the right people.
 You are just keeping your head above water.
-The problem is that time goes by, and more people join the company; you have to manage more than yourself.
+The problem is that time goes by, and more people join the company; you must manage more than yourself.
 It will be sufficient for a little while, and then all of a sudden, things will start falling through the cracks.
-Without proper management, you will find employees are not doing what you think they should be doing and are not sure why.
-You do not understand why the employees are not taking the initiative to do things in the business independently.
+Without proper management, you will find that employees are not doing what you think they should be doing and are unsure why.
+You need to understand why the employees are not taking the initiative to do things in the business independently.

 As an owner, it is your business.
-You have taken most of the risk, but you also have the most to gain if the company prospers.
+You have taken most of the risk but also have the most to gain if the company prospers.
 Employees want and require structure.
-They want to understand what they are supposed to do and whom they take direction.
-For the most part, they are there for a paycheque to feed their family, as this is not their business, it is yours.
-The better you treat employees and recognize them for their contribution to the business, the more they will want to help contribute to the business's success.
+They want to understand what they are supposed to do and to whom they take direction.
+Mostly, they are there for a paycheque to feed their family, as this is not their business; it is yours.
+The better you treat employees and recognize them for their contribution to the company, the more they will want to help contribute to the business's success.

-Once you do hire employees, you need to let go and delegate the responsibility to others.
-It would help if you spent your time focused on your business's success and working on growth, not bogged down in the day to day fire fighting.
-We find many business owners put off hiring salespeople as there is a lack of trust in letting go of that part of the reigns.
+Once you hire employees, you must let go and delegate the responsibility to others.
+It would help if you focused on your business's success and working on growth, not bogged down in the day-to-day fire fighting.
+We find many business owners put off hiring salespeople as there needs to be more trust in letting go of that part of the reigns.
 The key is to hire the right salespeople and manage them properly.
-We have seen many owners hire the wrong people or have hired the right people but failed to train them on the business and give them proper guidance.
-Instead, they forgo trusting this function to anyone else and continue to try to run the business and sell as well.
-The focus needs to be on working on the business and setting aside the time to do so.
-There is nothing wrong with the owner still being part of sales from time to time as many times they are the face of the business to customers.
-But, if the business is going to grow, the primary focus needs to change from selling and finding others suited for this function.
+We have seen many owners hire the wrong people or instead hire the right people but need to train them on the business and give them proper guidance.
+Instead, they forgo trusting this function to anyone else and continue trying to run the business and sell.
+The focus must be on working on the company and setting aside the time to do so.
+There is nothing wrong with the owner still being part of sales from time to time as they are the face of the business to customers.
+But, if the company is going to grow, the primary focus needs to change from selling and finding others suited for this function.

 The Concentration of Effort - Day to Day